 There are 3 kinds of shadowbans on Twitter:

 - Thread shadowbans – Twitter restricts the visibility of your comments to other users.

-- Search Suggestion shadowbans – Twitter makes your profile unsearchable for anyone who tries to search you using the Twitter search engine.
+- Search Suggestion Shadowbans – Twitter makes your profile unsearchable for anyone who searches for you on the Twitter search engine.

 - Search ban – your tweets become invisible to all the users, even if they use the exact search words to look for your tweet.